levibostian/AndroidBlanky/README.md

 * Run JUnit unit tests via Android Studio or gradle as you normally would.

 * Run Android instrumentation tests.
-You can use `bundle exec fastlane screengrab` when you want Fastlane to capture screenshots for you that you want to use for releasing to the Play Store.

 # Debugging